 - Appropriate attire for program participation.
 If you have questions about the type of attire campers should wear for a particular program, please contact the NSSRA office.

 In consideration of other campers and NSSRA staff, to prevent the spread of contagious illnesses, it is requested that campers refrain from attending when any of the following conditions exist:

 - Fever of 100 degrees or higher (when this occurs, campers must stay home for one whole program day – 24 hours from time sent home)

 - Vomiting within the last 24 hours

 - Persistent diarrhea in conjunction with other symptoms

 - Contagious rash or rash of unknown origin

-- “Pink Eye” (conjunctivitis) or discharge from eye
+- “Pink Eye” (conjunctivitis) or discharge from the eye

-- Symptoms of mumps, measles, chicken pox, strep throat, flu, impetigo or coxsackle virus
+- Symptoms of mumps, measles, chicken pox, strep throat, flu, impetigo or coxsackie virus

 - Runny nose with yellow or green discharge